 main group elements – The main group elements are any of the chemical elements belonging to the s and p blocks of the periodic table.

-malleable – Malleable is the term for a substance capable of being shaped.
+malleable – Malleable is the term for a substance capable of being deformed by hammering or pressure.
 The term is often used with reference to metals, as in the degree to which they can be shaped by pounding with a hammer.

 manganese – Manganese is the name for the transition element with atomic number 25 and is represented by the symbol Mn.